 Prepared brown rice

-- Heat the oil in a wok or large skillet.
-Add garlic and ginger and heat for one minute, until fragrant, about a minute.
-Add pork and cook for around 4 minutes, flipping with a spatula to evenly brown all sides.
+- Heat the oil in a wok or large skillet over high-heat.
+Add garlic and ginger and heat for one minute, until fragrant.
+Add pork and cook for about 4 minutes, constantly stirring with a spatula to evenly brown all sides.
 Transfer pork to a plate and cover with aluminum foil to keep warm.

 - Add carrots, radishes, celery and soy sauce to the wok or skillet and sauté until tender but slightly crisp, about 4 to 5 minutes.

-- Peel and separate mandarin oranges and slice each section in half to make sure there are no seeds.
+- Peel and separate oranges and slice each section in half, removing any seeds.
 Add oranges, cashews and pork to the vegetable mixture.
-Stir to combine and cook another minute or 2.
+Stir to combine and cook for another minute.

 - Check seasoning and add a splash of extra soy sauce if needed.
-Serve with brown rice and top with fresh cilantro.
+Serve with brown rice.